hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Security - close access to all opened Collections for the current user
+### Security - close access to all opened Collections for the current user in Android
-{: #android-security-close-access-to-all-opened-collections-for-the-current-user }

 ```java
 // Fill in the blank to get the Android application context.
 Context ctx = getContext();